IzzulGod/Sorachio-o1/README.md

 Usage

-Input type: text, image, or audio
+-Input type: text, image, or audio

-Input data: For text, type your prompt; for image/audio, provide the file path.
+-Input data: For text, type your prompt; for image/audio, provide the file path.

 Example:
 ```
 Input type (text/image/audio or 'quit'): text
 Input data (prompt or file path): Who are you?
-Response: I am Sorachio, your multimodal assistant!
+Response: I am Sorachio, your AI assistant!
 ```